zhikai-liu/mountainlab/old/doc/installation.md

 git checkout ms3
 ./compile_components.sh
 ```
+(If you get the error 'Could not find qmake configuration file', and you have Anaconda python installed, see the note below for Anaconda users.)

 See also nogui_compile.sh to compile only the non-gui components, for example if you are running processing on a non-gui server.